G-Network/ci-release-action/README.md

 # CI Release Action
-Used to automate builds on gihub action pipeline.
+Used to automate builds on GitHub action pipeline.

 After each pull request is merged into selected branch, if the package.json version value changes it creates a new release/tag.
  - If param `deploy` is omitted or false, no further actions are taken